 The world’s food systems impact people and the planet.
 They have the power to both nourish and degrade, generating unaccounted positive and negative value for society - cumulatively known as “externalities”.
-Understanding these externalities – and adjusting business models and policies to internalize them – is a critical lever in driving food system transformation.
+Understanding these externalities – and adjusting business models and policies to internalize them – is critical in driving food system transformation.

-The global food system generates “hidden” environmental, health and poverty costs – estimated at almost $12 trillion a year.
-This number is larger than its market value of $10 trillion.
+The global food system generates “hidden” environmental, health and poverty costs – estimated at almost USD $12 trillion a year.
+This number is larger than its market value of USD $10 trillion.
 These unconsidered externalities are a significant and growing burden on the planet and society.
-While it’s not easy to measure and value impacts and dependencies in the food and agriculture sector, true cost accounting remains an important tool in reducing risk, optimizing business performance, internalizing negative externalities, demonstrating positive contributions and value creation, and ensuring the food system revitalizes people and regenerates the planet.
+While it’s not easy to measure and value impacts and dependencies in the food and agriculture sector, true cost accounting remains an important tool in reducing risk, optimizing business performance, internalizing negative externalities, demonstrating positive contributions and value creation and ensuring the food system revitalizes people and regenerates the planet.

 We are working to drive system-wide transformation by helping agri-food companies measure and manage their impacts, dependencies and risks; and raising investors’ awareness about these.
-We encourage the use of multi-capital accounting to support internal decision-making and to inform investors on material agri-food sector risks and how companies are managing them.
+We encourage the use of multi-capital accounting to support internal decision-making and inform investors on material agri-food sector risks and how companies manage them.
 By encouraging more consistent impact valuation approaches, we envision a clear progression to better internal planning, stronger and more decision-useful external reporting, and shifts in capital flows and policy to reward the most sustainable companies.